-2 Similarly, LifeScan engineers initiated a project to integrate a One Touch glucose meter into Apple's "Newton" PDA.
+&lt;sup>1 Similarly, LifeScan engineers initiated a project to integrate a One Touch glucose meter into Apple's "Newton" PDA.
 Fortunately, the project was still in the conceptual stage when Newton was withdrawn from the market.

 KWatch from PKVitality.
 This watch claims to measure glucose using proprietary "SkinTaste" technology in an adhesive "K'apsule" under the watch that needs to be changed every 7 days.
-The K'apsule might use "microneedles"-the team includes a needle specialist, a microfluidic specialist, and Tom Bishop, the former VP of product development from Echo Therapeutics.
+The K'apsule might use "microneedles"-the team includes a needle specialist, a French diabetologist, and Tom Bishop, the former VP of product development from the ill-fated Echo Therapeutics.
 It is expected to "be available as soon as medical certification is being passed.
-This date will vary from region to region"
+This date will vary from region to region."
+Although they tout "200 Press Articles," none of them have disclosed any further information about medical certification or clinical study results.